ej1m/IoT-Based-Smart-Cooling-and-Hazard-Detection-System/README.md

-# IoT based smart cooling and hazard detecton system
+# Smart cooling and hazard detecton system
 This project involves the design and implementation of a smart cooling and hazard detection system that integrates environmental monitoring and automated responses for enhanced functionality.

 Sensors Utilized: